Fatema-Nawrin/Frontend-Application-Project/README.md

 - Download or Clone this project.
 - Run `npm install` to download dependencies.
-- In .env.local file , configuration id can be changed.
+- Create an .env.local file and add  VITE_APP_ID=1 or 2.
 - Use 'npm run dev'.
 - Go to [http://localhost:3000](http://localhost:3000) on browser.